-The Automated Pipeline Sizing (APS) and Automated Network Sizing (ANS) modules are covered in a separate Quick Start Guide.
+The Automated Network Sizing (ANS) module is covered in a separate Quick Start Guide.

 The user can only perform these examples if access to the relevant module is available.

 These examples will cover the following topics:

 - Goal Seek and Control Manager

 - Defining GSC Variables and Goals

 - XTS Transient Control

 - Defining system transients

 - Defining settling slurry properties